ssyuen/Nile/README.md

 originating from errors or faults in retrieving information by our team.

 ## Implemented Features
+Features were developed using stories, epics, various diagrams, and delivered in an Agile fashion through a series of project deliverables.

 - Home Page
     - Search by Title
     - Search by ISBN